MagicFoundation/Alcinoe/README.md

 AndroidMerger: Integrate AAR SDK in FMX Android App
 ===================================================

 <img src="https://raw.githubusercontent.com/MagicFoundation/Alcinoe/Skia/References/DocImages/androidmerger.jpg?raw=true"/>

-An Android library, also called as Android Archive, includes everything you need to build an app like source files, resource files, manifest etc. This is the reason why AARs are different from JARs.
-AARs can contain resource files as well other than compiled byte code.
+An Android library, also known as an Android Archive (AAR), contains everything needed to build an app, including source files, resource files, and the manifest.
+Unlike JARs, AARs can include resource files in addition to compiled bytecode.

-Adding such library to Delphi project is long and convoluted process consisting of extracting resources from library, manually adding them to Delphi deployment files, compiling R.Java class, checking dependancies, etc.
+Integrating an AAR into a Delphi project can be a long and complex process, involving extracting resources, manually adding them to Delphi deployment files, compiling the **R.java** class, checking dependencies, and more.

-With AndroidMerger all of the above can now be done automatically in a single command line.
-In brief AndroidMerger will:
+With **AndroidMerger**, this entire process is automated in a single command line.
+In short, **AndroidMerger** will:

-* Use graddle or internal implementation to list all dependencies.
+- Use Gradle or an internal implementation to list all dependencies.
-* Download libraries and dependancies from local or central maven repository.
+- Download libraries and dependencies from local or central Maven repositories.
-* Merge the resources of all AARs inside a single directory.
+- Merge the resources of all AARs into a single directory.
-* Merge the AndroidManifest files of all AARs inside AndroidManifest.template.xml.
+- Combine the **AndroidManifest** files of all AARs into **AndroidManifest.template.xml**.
-* Merge google-services.json in the resources of the project.
+- Merge **google-services.json** into the project's resources.
-* Create the R.jar with all resource IDs using aapt or aapt2.
+- Create the **R.jar** with all resource IDs using **aapt** or **aapt2**.
-* Update the project file (.dproj) to include all resources.
+- Update the project file (*.dproj*) to include all resources.
-* Generate the Delphi native bridge file from the Java libraries.
+- Generate the Delphi native bridge file from the Java libraries.

 Learn more at [Tools/AndroidMerger](https://github.com/MagicFoundation/Alcinoe/tree/master/Tools/AndroidMerger)
 <br/>